Rarisma/Rarismas-Server-Manager/README.md

-# Simple-Minecraft-Server-Maker
+# Simple-Minecraft-Manager
-A program that makes automatically makes and makes a minecraft server
+A program that makes automatically makes a minecraft server